 Get the newsletter.

-Almond Oatmeal Power Balls
+Almond Butter Energy Balls

 Balls of energy.

-Meet This Recipe for Oatmeal Power Balls
+Meet This Recipe for Almond Butter Energy Balls

 Lately, I have been craving some new, nutritious snacks.
 I tend to go for the same things over and over in the snack department: homemade popcorn, an apple and peanut butter, random leftovers, and the like.

-Nutty, chewy, and full of rolled oats, seeds, and just enough sweetness, these power balls may look plain, but taste anything but.
+Nutty, chewy, and full of rolled oats, seeds, and just enough sweetness, these healthful little power balls may look plain, but taste anything but.
 Best of all?
 You can adapt your power balls endlessly with add-ins like chocolate chips, coconut flakes, white chocolate chips, honey, maple syrup, dates, dried cranberries, and more.

 energy balls ingredients